Tim Peckham: City Rovers and Auckland debut’s

-Tim Peckham was a diminutive halfback who began his playing career for City Rovers rugby league club in Auckland in the junior grades, starting with their 5th grade side.
+Tim Peckham was a diminutive halfback who began his playing career for Huntly in 1920.
+He was chosen in the Lower Waikato side to play the visiting Maritime club from Auckland on July 3.
+At the start of the 1921 season he had moved to Auckland and joined the City Rovers rugby league club in the junior grades, starting with their 5th grade side.
 He debuted for the senior team in 1921 and went on to play 14 matches, scoring 4 tries.
 That season City won the Monteith Shield for winning the 1st grade championship.
 They also won the Roope Rooster knockout competition when they defeated Maritime 30–14 and took the Thacker Shield off Ponsonby United with a 25–10 win.
 Peckham had impressed the representative selectors enough to be chosen for the Auckland team for their Southern Tour.
 He debuted against Wellington on 20 August.
 He scored a try in a 23–21 win at the Basin Reserve, in Wellington.
 He played again against the West Coast on 24 August at Greymouth in a 47–7 victory before playing 3 days later against Canterbury at Sydenham Park in Christchurch.
 Auckland won 39 to 14 with Peckham kicking a conversion.